 A quick word about Revised Pay As You Earn (REPAYE).
 REPAYE’s student loan payment calculation will include the spouse’s income regardless of how a couple files their taxes.

-Eligible for PAYE?
-Will filing taxes separately or jointly save you the most money?
+Borrowers eligible for PAYE: Will filing taxes separately or jointly save you the most money?

 When filing jointly could make sense

 Jamie and Adam got married this year.
-Jamie is a psychologist with $250,000 in student loan debt at 6.5% interest.
+Jamie is a psychologist with $250,000 in student loan debt with a 6.5% interest rate.
 She has her own practice making $125,000 and has been on PAYE for five years.
 Adam is a teacher making $40,000 with no student loan debt.
 Both anticipate their incomes growing at 3%.

 *Assumptions: Tax bomb savings growth rate is 5% per year.
 Tax rate at time of loan forgiveness is 40%.